ToolForge

 • Hawl (Lunar Year): You must have possessed the wealth above the Nisab for one full Islamic lunar year (approx. 354 days).

-Current 2026 Nisab Values in Pakistan
+Current Gold & Silver Nisab Values

 Gold Nisab

-Threshold: 87.48 Grams
+Threshold: 87.48 Grams (7.5 Tolas)

-Calculation: 87.48g × Current Gold Rate (2026)
+Calculation: 87.48g × Current Gold Rate per gram

 Silver Nisab

-Threshold: 612.36 Grams
+Threshold: 612.36 Grams (52.5 Tolas)

-Calculation: 612.36g × Current Silver Rate (2026)
+Calculation: 612.36g × Current Silver Rate per gram

 What Wealth is Zakatable?

 Not all wealth is subject to Zakat.
-Only "productive" wealth or assets that have the potential to grow are included in the 2.5% calculation.
+Only "productive" wealth or assets that have the potential to grow are included in the 2.5% calculation:

 Cash & Bank Balances